 Rupee working abroad a proud moment, credit goes to PM Modi: Prominent NRI businessman

-New Delhi, April 5 (IANS) Lauding Prime Minister Narendra Modi's vision and India's rise as a global power, Pervinder Singh Chandhok, a second-generation Indian businessman who has lived in Tehran and has been associated with the India-Iran and Middle East Chamber of Commerce in UAE, said that it is because of the consistent efforts made by the Modi government that the Indians can now use their RuPay cards in foreign countries, including in the Gulf region.
+New Delhi, April 5 (IANS) Lauding Prime Minister Narendra Modi's vision and India's rise as a global power, Pervinder Singh Chandhok, a leading NRI businessman associated with the Middle East Chamber of Commerce, said that it is because of the consistent efforts made by the Modi government that the Indians can now use their RuPay cards in foreign countries, including in the Gulf region.

 In an interview with IANS, Chandhok underlined PM Modi's growing stature on the global stage and said that the Indian leader carries a significant responsibility in helping facilitate dialogue amid ongoing global tensions, particularly those affecting the Middle East.